vitroid/GenIce/README.md

                             to 1 percent of the molecular diameter of water.
       --avgspan 1, -v 1     Average atomic positions in water molecules so as to remove fast librational motions and to make a smooth video.
 Specify the average span.
-The value 1 means no average.
+The values 0 and 1 specify no averaging.